-While there are no hard and fast rules, it's probably best to take to take a less is more approach when starting out.
+While there are no hard and fast rules, it's probably best to take a less-is-more approach when starting.

-Keep things clean and simple, with easy to read fonts and a contrasting color scheme that's fits the tone you wish to convey, and always keep your target audience in mind.
-For example, if you're creating an ad, or a poster advertising a service or product, you'll want to think about choice of color palette and font, and how they can affect the viewer.
-It's generally recommend to use no more than 3 different fonts, and while bold typography is great for standing out, it can read a little loud and intrusive – probably not the best fit for a wedding invitation!
+Keep things clean and straightforward, with easy-to-read fonts and a contrasting color scheme that fits the tone you wish to convey, and always keep your target audience in mind.
+For example, if you're creating an ad, or a poster advertising a service or product, you'll want to think about the choice of color palette and font and how they can affect the viewer.
+It's generally recommended to use no more than three different fonts, and while bold typography is excellent for standing out, it can read a little loud and intrusive – probably not the best fit for a wedding invitation!

 Canva's website provides a collection of learning tools and useful tips for creating all types of designs, including how to make amazing Facebook covers in 5 steps and this article offers some great design tips for non-designers.